pchudzik/edu-ddd/README.md

 As a project administrator I'd like to define fields added to every issue created.
 As a project administrator I'd like to change set of default fields for issues at any time.

+Field can be modified at any time without affecting existing values

 #### [Future] user & user management
 #### [Future] permissions/roles model
 #### [Future] audit
 #### [Future] watching issues
 #### [Future] time tracking
+#### [Future] workflow which can be defined and field restrictions can be applied on each step + predefined workflows

 #### More TBD and documented here